Christmas Books for Kids

 My Beastly Book of Tangled Tinsel illustrated by Christine Roussey

-“140 ways to doodle, scribble, color and draw” says the cover but it seems like more.
+“140 ways to doodle, scribble, color and draw” says the cover of this Christmas book but it seems like more.
 This book has a little bit of everything from a “Christmas Every Day!
 Petition” to reindeer outfits to color to dot to dots.
 I can’t wait to steal this from the kids and do myself.

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”